byu/serf/README.md

   RECOMMENDED: Recommended to be placed in headers is the 'kind' field.

-The "kind" field identifies the ontological meaning of the message, which allows Serf to properly pass the message onto the proper Command.
+The "kind" field identifies the ontological meaning of the message, which may be used to route messages over messaging channels to Interactors.
-The convention is 'mymodule/requests/my_business_equest' for Requests, and 'mymodule/events/my_business_event' for Events.
+The convention is 'mymodule/requests/my_business_request' for Requests, and 'mymodule/events/my_business_event' for Events.

 Examples are: